-Risk mitigation is a strategy to prepare for and lessen the effects of threats faced by a data center.
+Risk mitigation is a strategy to prepare for and lessen the effects of threats faced by a business.
 Comparable to risk reduction, risk mitigation takes steps to reduce the negative effects of threats and disasters on business continuity (BC).
-Threats that might put a business at risk include cyberattacks, weather events and other causes of physical or virtual damage to a data center.
-Risk mitigation is one element of risk management, and its implementation will differ by organization.
+Threats that might put a business at risk include cyberattacks, weather events and other causes of physical or virtual damage.
+Risk mitigation is one element of risk management and its implementation will differ by organization.

 Although the principle of risk mitigation is to prepare a business for all potential risks, a proper risk mitigation plan will weigh the impact of each risk and prioritize planning around that impact.
 Risk mitigation focuses on the inevitability of some disasters and is used for those situations where a threat cannot be avoided entirely.
-Rather than planning to avoid a risk, mitigation deals with the aftermath of a disaster and the steps that can be taken prior to the event occurring to reduce adverse, and potentially long-term, effects.
+Rather than planning to avoid a risk, mitigation deals with the aftermath of a disaster and the steps that can be taken prior to the event occurring to reduce adverse and, potentially, long-term effects.

 Ideally, an organization would be prepared for all risks and threats and avoid them entirely.
 However, having a risk mitigation plan can help an organization prepare for the worst, acknowledging that some degree of damage will occur and having systems in place to confront that.

-What's in a risk mitigation plan
+What's in a risk mitigation plan?

 When creating a risk mitigation plan, there are a few steps that are fairly standard for most organizations.
 Recognizing recurring risks, prioritizing risk mitigation and monitoring the established plan are vital aspects to maintaining a thorough risk mitigation strategy.